plone/documentation/docs/developer-guide/create-backend-add-on.md

 You can add different features to your add-on through subtemplates, using any of the available mr.bob templates.
 You can use them multiple times to create different features of the same type, such as two different content types.

-First change your working directory into the root of your add-on.
+First, change your working directory into the root of your add-on.
 Then issue the command to add a feature as a subtemplate, and answer the prompts.

 ```shell